prabinpebam/comfyUI-workflow-ux/product-overview.md

 ## Details of the UI for editable UI parameters
 1. Detail of the editable UI parameters are to be taken from workflow-name-user-editable-parameters.json
 2. The editable parameters should be presented as a left pane with max width of 600px.
+This left pane should be independently scrollable.
 3. There should be an overall sticky title bar at the top with the "workflow name" as the title.
 There should be a button on the right of this title bar that says "Open".
 Clicking this opens the modal for selecting a workflow.
 4. The left pane should take up the height of the available viewport.
 5. There should be a bottom sticky bar with the primary CTA button that says "Generate".
 This is the button that initiates the generation of image using workflows.